 Communication: Living in a cabin with 12 peers and no parents or electronic devices allows plenty of opportunities to practice face to face communication.
 Campers also practice their communication skills during many of our daily activities, such as learning to navigate a sailboat with friends, playing a game of soccer, or deciding who will sweep the cabin floor during Inspection.

 Creativity: Camp is a place where creativity and imagination abound.
-Our brand new Fine Arts Center is a space where campers can exercise their creative energy in the forms of Painting, Arts and Crafts, Drawing, Jewelry-Making, Ceramics, Wood-Working, Music, and Drama.
+Our wonderful Fine Arts Center is a space where campers can exercise their creative energy in the forms of Painting, Arts and Crafts, Drawing, Jewelry-Making, Ceramics, Wood-Working, Music, and Drama.

 Critical Thinking: Ever been in a room where 10 different people have their own ideas about something?
 Welcome to a camp cabin!
 Resolving cabin issues is one way that campers work on critical thinking.
 We also challenge campers with team-building activities that hone their problem-solving skills.